 12. Tell your life story.

 If you liked the idea of the biography above, then consider starting to write your own life story.
 You can either record it for yourself, or for other family members.
 You carry so much information about yourself that your husband and children may not know.
 Don’t wait until it’s too late!
 The act of writing it all down can also make you see how much you have grown and achieved over your life so far, and can help you become more certain of where it is you want to go next.
+If you want some help with writing your life story, then join my 30 day challenge here by typing in your details here:

 13. Foster your creativity